 Conservatives maintain control of Swindon Borough Council

-The Conservative Party has maintained control of Swindon Borough Council, but with a reduced majority following yesterday’s local election.
+The Conservative Party has maintained control of Swindon Borough Council, but with a reduced 11-seat majority following yesterday’s Borough-wide election.

-Labour held seats in Central (Junab Ali), Gorse Hill & Pinehurst (Carol Shelley), Liden, Eldene & Park South (Janine Howarth), Mannington & Western (Jim Robbins), Old Town (Nadine Watts), Penhill & Upper Stratton (Claire Crilly), Rodbourne Cheney (Peter Watts) and Walcot & Park North (Abdul Amin).
+Labour candidates were elected in Eastcott (Imtiyaz Shaikh), Gorse Hill and Pinehurst (Carol Shelley), Haydon Wick (Matthew Lodge), Liden Eldene and Park South (Janine Haworth), Lydiard and Freshbrook (Sean Wilson), Mannington and Western (Jim Robbins), Old Town (Nadine Watts), Penhill and Upper Stratton (Claire Crilly), Priory Vale (Robert Heath) Rodbourne Cheney (William Stone), St Margaret and South Marston (Pamela Adams), and Walcot and Park North (Abdul Amin).

 Turnout for the election was 33 per cent overall.